 The Estate claimed that Cristian’s mother’s May 30, 2012, fetal ultrasound was improperly interpreted as normal when, in reality, the ultrasound showed several abnormal findings in Cristian’s bladder and kidneys indicative of a urinary system blockage.
 If this had been detected by the radiologist, Cristian would have been monitored prenatally and he would have been seen by a pediatric urologist after birth and the condition would have been detected and successfully treated before Cristian became ill.
 The Estate argued that the radiologist who negligently read the ultrasound was an apparent agent of the hospital.

-Matthew M. Rundio and Michael S. Krzak, of Krzak Rundio Law Group represented the Estate.
+Matthew M. Rundio and Michael S. Krzak, of Krzak Rundio Gorman, Injury Attorneys represented the Estate.

 The Estate continues to maintain a lawsuit against the radiologist, individually, and against two pediatricians who treated Cristian for a fever when he was about one week old.